 With a seemingly never-ending list of household names announcing store closures, it may not come as a huge surprise to learn that we are losing high street businesses at an unprecedented rate.
 Latest research by Red Flag Alert shows that over 180,000 limited companies operating in the retail sector ceased trading in the years between 2010 and 2017.
 What is perhaps more shocking, however, is that in the first 5 months of 2018 alone, over 20,000 retail companies have closed their doors for good.

-So what is behind these closures and is there anything we can do to stop the demise of the high street?
+Is there anything we can do to stop the demise of the high street?

 It is impossible to ignore the role the internet has had on our shopping habits and the knock-on effect this has had on how we use our high streets.
 However, there are other factors at play here.
 Increases to the National Minimum Wage and National Living Wage, and the level of auto-enrolment pension contributions employers must make on behalf of their staff, added to the recent hike in many retail units’ business rates, are all adding to the financial burden on high street outlets.
 HMRC’s plans to introduce Making Tax Digital (MTD) in the near future is set to add further anxiety to business owners who already feel overwhelmed by government red tape.